oleiade/trousseau/README.md

 Then, you can proceed and create a data store with the `create` command.
 As a default:
-+ data stores will be created as `$HOME/.trousseau`.
++ data stores will be created at `$PWD/.trousseau`.
 However the global option `store` will allow you to select the place on the filesystem where *trousseau* should create/open the data store.
 + data stores will be created using asymmetric OpenPGP encryption.
 However `encryption-type` and  `encryption-algorithm` options will allow to select explicitly the encryption mode of your choice.

 ##### HOWTO